sebtezak/NutrientNoob_Flask/Databases/DB_README.md

 NOTE: We only need the "RAW_recipes.csv" file for now.
 I don't recommend opening it because its pretty big and can slow down your computer.
 This website also contains the order in which the data is presented.

+***NEW*** I uploaded the code to configure the nutrition database for our project.
+Similar to the recipes dataset, you'll have to download the .csv file and add it to the project directory in the NutrientNoob folder.

+Link for the csv file: https://www.kaggle.com/datasets/shrutisaxena/food-nutrition-dataset?resource=download
+IMPORTANT: Please download only "food.csv" and rename to "RAW_nutrition.csv" when putting it in the project folder Information about the included nutrition facts is on the website.

+Lmk if you guys have any questions -Sebastian